intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 can arise between the authors of an RFC-to-be and the RPC.
-Where an existing policy clearly applies, typically such disagreements are handled in a straightforward manner through direct consultation between the authors and the RPC, sometimes in collaboration with other individuals such as a document shepherd, IETF working group chair, IRTF research group chair, or IETF Area Director.
+Where an existing policy clearly applies, typically such disagreements are handled in a straightforward manner through direct consultation between the authors and the RPC, sometimes in collaboration with stream-specific contacts.

 However, if it is unclear whether an existing policy applies, or if it is unclear how to interpret an existing policy, the parties may need to